BenjaminEHowe/beh.uk/_posts/2021-03-26-language-for-autism.md

 ## Symbols

 Various symbols are used to represent autism and autism awareness.
-Perhaps the most common symbol is the puzzle piece, however a number of autistic people disapprove of this due the suggestion that autistic people are "a puzzle to be solved" or "a puzzle missing a piece".
+Perhaps the most common symbol is the puzzle piece, however a number of autistic people disapprove of this due to the suggestion that autistic people are "a puzzle to be solved" or "a puzzle missing a piece".
 Another issue with the puzzle piece symbol is that it is used as the logo for Autism Speaks, a [problematic autism advocacy group](https://www.washingtonpost.com/outlook/2020/02/14/biggest-autism-advocacy-group-is-still-failing-too-many-autistic-people/).

 A better symbol to use when promoting autism awareness (and acceptance) is a [golden infinity symbol](https://autisticuk.org/going-gold-for-autism-acceptance/) (the chemical symbol for gold is Au, and the infinity symbol represents the infinite diversity among autistic people).
 Alternatively the [rainbow infinity symbol](https://autisticuk.org/neurodiversity/) can be used to represent general neurodiversity.